 Lymphoma refers to a malignancy of the lymphatic system.
 The lymphatic system is a network of nodes (knots of tissue) connected by vessels.
 Together, the lymph nodes drain fluid and waste products from the body.
 The lymph nodes act as tiny filters, removing foreign organisms and cells.

 Lymphocytes, are a type of white blood cell that helps fight infections caused by bacteria, viruses, or fungi.
 The lymph node function is to prevent infections from entering the bloodstream.
 When the lymphatic system is fighting an active infection, you may notice that some of the lymph nodes in the area of the infection become swollen and tender.
 This is the body’s normal reaction to an infection.

-Lymphoma occurs when the lymph-node cells or the lymphocytes begin to multiply uncontrollably, producing malignant cells that have the abnormal capacity to invade other tissues throughout your body.
+Lymphoma occurs when the lymph-node cells or the lymphocytes begin to multiply uncontrollably, producing cancerous cells that have the abnormal capacity to invade other tissues throughout the body.
 The two main types of lymphoma are Hodgkin lymphoma and non-Hodgkin lymphoma.
 The differences in these two types of lymphoma are certain unique characteristics of the different lymphoma cells.